intelec.us root |

 1862 Fall In fall of year joined Capt Houlands Co [Howard, Co.
 K], 60th Ga Reg. and discharged for disability in 1863.
 Total service was about 18 months, he says.

 1862 Fall White joined the 60th Infantry Regiment that had been formed in Troup County.
 There was a Capt.
 William H. Howard of Co.
 K, only captain beginning with an “H”.
 The same list shows White, William to be a private in company K. ( William White stated he served a second time in “Capt.
-Houlands” company in the 60th Ga Reg.)
+Houlands” company in the 60th Ga Reg., and total service was about 18 months.)
 (Troup County GaGenWeb, posted by C.W.
 Barnum -http://www.rootsweb.ancestry.com/~gatroup2/60thregimentinfantry2.htm)

 1863 Sometime in that year was discharged at Gordonsville, Va for disability caused by rheumatism and bronchitis.